 Covering less than 2 percent of the planet, rainforests are home to more than 50 percent of all plants and animals on the Earth.
-Central American rainforests are warm and wet environments with thick, dense vegetation.
+Rainforests in Central America are warm and wet environments with thick, dense vegetation.
 These densely-packed plants and trees generate a large portion of the Earth's oxygen.
-Many plants discovered in the rainforest are also used to develop new drugs to fight illness and disease.
-The diverse types of animals in these dense rain forests range from insects and worms to large birds and mammals.
+Many plants discovered in the Central American jungle are also used to develop new drugs to fight illness and disease.
+The diverse types of animals in the dense rain forest in Latin America range from insects and worms to large birds and mammals.

 Plants and Trees

 The Central American rainforests are located in the tropical regions of the Earth, which means they get plenty of sunlight year-round.
 The energy from the sun remains stored in the thick and dense plant life of the rainforest.
 Many different species of animals eat the plants, which store that energy from the sun and thrive.
 This may explain why there are so many different animals living in the rainforest.
 A large number of medicines, insecticides and other chemical compounds are derived from rainforest animals and plants.
 Spices like vanilla, cloves and ginger also grow in the rainforest.